 Grace School of Theology makes all attempts to be just, equitable, and apply the guidelines for transfer equally.
-The school generally accepts transfer credit from graduate institutions that have accredited or pre-accredited status through an accrediting agency that is approved by the U.S. Department of Education, or its equivalent, such as qualified foreign institutions of higher education.
+The school generally accepts transfer credit from institutions of higher education that have accredited or pre-accredited status through an accrediting agency that is approved by the U.S. Department of Education, or its equivalent, such as qualified foreign institutions of higher education.
 The accredited status of the institution is important when considering the transfer of credit, but it is not the sole determining factor.
 Transfer from unaccredited institutions is typically very difficult unless Grace has already verified comparability.
 The Office of Student Services has a list of such schools that have been verified.
 Students should be aware that there are limits to the number of transfer credits.
-In general, up to 30% of any given program can be transferrable.
+In general, up to 30% of any given graduate program and 75% of any undergraduate program can be transferrable.
 For the maximum allowable transfer credit for each program, please refer to the appropriate academic program description.
-Work and/or ministry experience cannot count toward graduate credit.
+Work and/or ministry experience cannot count toward credit.